PhD & PsyD Programs in Clinical Psychology Overview

 - Trauma, Stress, Resilience, Health Psychology

-Each of our clinical psychology programs is unique, as are their emphasis, specialization, and track offerings.
-Please see program pages for specifics on emphasis area offerings in the field of psychology to help you become an effective psychologist.
+Each of our APA-accredited clinical psychology programs is unique, as are their emphasis, specialization, and track offerings.
+Our clinical psychology program teaches graduate students the basic skills needed to work in the field of psychology.
+They also gain clinical experience at our university, which helps to prepare them as much as possible before entering the workforce as a clinical psychologist.
+Please see the doctoral program pages for specifics on emphasis area offerings in the field of psychology to help you become an effective psychologist.

 Hands-on Experience and Training

-Our Clinical Psychology degree programs are built on a foundation of scholarship paired with hands-on training.
-Each of our students have a plethora of opportunities to get professional practice through practica and internships.
-We have partnerships with thousands of practice sites which include hospitals, community mental health organizations, prison and correctional systems, veteran service centers, college counseling centers, and non-profits among others.
+The Clinical Psychology degree programs at our university are built on a foundation of scholarship paired with hands-on experience.
+Each of our students have a plethora of opportunities to get professional practice through practical hands-on experience and internships.
+We have partnerships with thousands of practice sites that include hospitals, community mental health organizations, prison and correctional systems, veteran service centers, college counseling centers, and non-profits, among others.

 All Doctorate in Clinical Psychology students participate in required field experiences during most years of their program.
 The programs require students to experience a breadth of practicum experiences, including a range of populations and age groups.
 This offers extensive practical exposure and continual opportunities to apply research and theory in real-world situations.